Bianca's placement story

 2. Don’t overlook smaller companies.
 In my experience,

 they’re not only less saturated with applicants, but they also tend to offer more hands-on responsibility.
-That means you don’t just grow your technical skills—you get to learn more about the business and project side of things too.
+That means you don’t just grow your technical skills — you get to learn more about the business and project side of things too.
 Plus, with only one or two placement students at a time, the support you get can be a lot more direct and personalised.

 3. Keep going, even if it gets discouraging.
-Apply to as many roles as you can, take the time to prepare properly for interviews and assessment centres, and try to stay positive through the process.
+Apply to as many roles as you can, take the time to prepare properly for interviews and assessment centres, and try to stay positive throughout the process.

 4. Always ask for feedback.
 Some companies will offer it automatically, but even if they don’t, it’s okay to reach out and ask.
-It can be helpful for improving your future applications.
+It can be helpful for improving your future applications."